 The contents have been broken down by module for convenience:

-- Federal public lands belong to everyone.
+- Federal public lands are for everyone.

-- Lands can be under different designations and managed according to different goals and objectives
+- Lands can be under different designations and managed according to different goals and objectives.

-- American public lands were created within the context of complex social and historical movements and mindsets.
+- Federal public lands in the United States were created within the context of complex social and historical movements and mindsets.